ubco-db/EmbedDB-Desktop/README.md

 sbitsState* state = (sbitsState*) malloc(sizeof(sbitsState));
 ```

-#### Configure the size of the records.
+#### Configure size of records

 These attributes are only for fixed-size data/keys.
 If you require variable-sized records keep reading

 ```c
 state->keySize = 4;  // Allowed up to 8